Metrohan/MelodAI/README.md

 # Configuration

-Create a .py file for configuration and run:
+Create a .py file for configuration and run the following code:

 ```
 from music21 import configure
 configure.run()
 ```

-This code block opens a terminal with configuration options.
-Follow all the instructions and choose the right Music Environment (MuseScore).
+This will open a terminal with configuration options.
+Follow the instructions and select the appropriate Music Environment (MuseScore).

-After that, open the .py file inside the repo and run it.
+After completing the configuration, open the .py file inside the repository and run it.